Small Business Taxes FAQ: 10 Common Questions Answered

 8. Do I need an EIN for my small business?

-An Employer Identification Number (EIN) is required if you have employees, operate as a corporation or partnership, or file certain tax returns like excise tax returns.
-Sole proprietors without employees may use their Social Security Number.
+You are required to have an Employer Identification Number (EIN) if you have employees, operate as a corporation or partnership, or file certain specialty returns like excise tax returns.
+Sole proprietors with no employees can use their Social Security Number instead, but many choose to get an EIN anyway to avoid putting their SSN on vendor forms like the W-9.
+It is free to apply on the IRS website and you get the number immediately.

 9. Can I write off bad debts?